RubixML/ML/README.md

 ```

 ### Monte Carlo
-Repeated Random Subsampling or Monte Carlo cross validation is a technique that takes the average validation score over a user-supplied number of simulations (random splits of the dataset).
+Repeated Random Subsampling or Monte Carlo cross validation is a technique that takes the average validation score over a user-supplied number of simulations (randomized splits of the dataset).

 #### Parameters:
 | # | Param | Default | Type | Description |